Aristagoras: Ionian Revolt

 The scope of the revolt spread rapidly to all Ionia.
-Aristagoras foresaw that one city would soon be crushed.
-He therefore set about to create an alliance of all the Ionian cities, but the members also came from regions beyond Ionia.
+Aristagoras foresaw that one city against the Persians would soon be crushed.
+He therefore set about creating an alliance of all the Ionian cities, but the members also came from regions beyond Ionia.
 He made a number of constitutional changes, not all of which are clear.
 First he relinquished his own tyranny.
 Approaching the other states, he convinced them to end theirs.
 Finally he ordered all of the states to create a board of generals to report, apparently, to him.
 When his government was in place he sailed to Lacedaemon and other states of Greece in search of allies.

 There has been some question as to the exact meaning of Herodotus' governmental terms, and as to the form of government of the Ionian alliance.
 The most fundamental question is where Aristagoras got his authority over the Ionians in the first place.
 They were all under the satrapy of Lydia, not under Miletus.
 The satrap was Persian.
 The tyrant of Miletus was appointed by the satrap, but he also appointed all the other tyrants.
-For reasons not specified in Herodotus, Miletus had the upper hand.
+For reasons not specified in Herodotus, Miletus took the lead.

 One can only assume a leadership role of some kind of Aristagoras over the other tyrants, whether personal or according to some unspecified convention.
-In order to gain the participation of the people in the revolt, we are told, Aristagoras "let go" the tyranny and established isonomia, which the translators translate variously with imprecise terms, such as "equality of government."
-According to Liddell and Scott, a standard dictionary of ancient Greek, Thucydides uses it to mean the "equality of rights" in a democracy.
+In order to gain the participation of the people in the revolt, it was said that Aristagoras "let go" the tyranny and established isonomia, which translates roughly as "equality of government."
+According to Liddell and Scott, a standard dictionary of ancient Greek, Thucydides used it to mean the "equality of rights" in a democracy.

-Apparently Aristagoras established democracy, but then he went on to "put a stop to tyranny" in all the other Ionian cities, and moreover to insist that they select boards of generals reporting to him, which are not democratic powers.
+Aristagoras went on to "put a stop to tyranny" in all the other Ionian cities, and moreover to insist that they select boards of generals reporting to him.
 No voting is mentioned.
-Apparently a new sovereign state had been formed with Aristagoras as its chief.
-He had not stepped down, but up.
+Apparently a new sovereign entity had been formed with Aristagoras at its head.
 The state had the power to levy taxes and troops.
 Aristagoras was commander of the joint armed forces.
 Miletus was to be the new capital.
-In fact the new sovereign Ionia issued its own coinage between 499 and its destruction by the Persians in 494.
+The newly sovereign Ionia issued its own coinage between 499 and its destruction by the Persians in 494.